 A Technical but Important Distinction

 A deed of trust looks like a property transfer document.
 It involves real estate, it gets recorded, and it includes legal descriptions of the property.
-But under Arizona law, it is not classified as a "deed" or a "contract" in the way those terms are used elsewhere in the statutes.
+But under the law, it is not classified as a "deed" or a "contract" in the way those terms are used elsewhere in the statutes.
+This distinction affects how title companies, the county recorder's office, and taxing authorities treat these instruments.

 A deed of trust shall not be considered a deed or contract under the provisions of title 42, chapter 10, article 2 or a contract for conveyance of real property under the provisions of title 33, chapter 6, article 3.